raspberrypilearning/321-make-mentor-guide/en/step_3.md

 ![The logos for Code Club and CoderDojo.](images/code-dojo-logos.png)

 There are paths available for all creators in those age categories.
-Facilitators and parents should guide creators to the paths that are most suited to them.
+Mentors and parents should guide creators to the paths that are most suited to them.

 + 'Introduction to Scratch' has projects that are aimed at our younger audience